 Norma Olvera, a health professor in the Department of Psychological, Health, & Learning Sciences, has been elected president of the Hispanic Health Coalition for a two-year term.
 She previously served a two-year term as vice president of the nonprofit, which focuses on promoting healthy lifestyles among Houston’s Hispanic and Latino communities.

-David Graham, who earned a bachelor’s in health – kinesiology in 2009 and a master’s in curriculum and instruction in 2014, won Administrator of the Year at Texas City High School in Texas City ISD.
-This is the second consecutive year he has won Administrator of the Year honors.
+David Graham, who earned a master’s in curriculum and instruction in 2014, was named the 2022 Administrator of the Year at Texas City High School in Texas City ISD.
+This was the second consecutive year he won the honor.

 Vanessa Trejo, who earned a B.S. in teaching in 2019, has been named Teacher of the Year at Houston ISD’s Rucker Elementary.
 Trejo, a graduate of the College’s Teach Forward Houston grow-your-own program, teaches kindergarten dual language at the school.
 This is the third consecutive year she has won Teacher of the Year honors.